-- 2. If the filter has deposits that soap and water will not remove, clean the filter using automotive carburetor cleaner. - 3.
-Thoroughly dry the filter and re-install.
+2. If the filters have deposits that soap and water will not remove, clean them using an automotive carburetor cleaner.

+3. Thoroughly dry the filters and re-install them.

-Do not operate the system without a formulation filter.
+Do not operate the system without the formulation filters installed.
 Extensive damage to the system may occur due to clogging of lines and orifices.